matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr04/README.md

 ```
 `docker compose -f docker-compose_2.yml up -d`

-## (6c) You now have three services miniwhoami1, miniwhoami2 and miniwhoami3deployed, each of which can be reached via its own IPv6 address.
-Configure your domain url.my in Cloudflare so that your services are reachable via miniwhoami1.yourDomain.xy, ,  miniwhoami2.yourDomain.xyand  miniwhoami3.yourDomain.xy.
+## (6c) You now have three services miniwhoami1, miniwhoami2 and miniwhoami3 deployed, each of which can be reached via its own IPv6 address.
+Configure your domain in Cloudflare so that your services are reachable via miniwhoami1.yourDomain.xy, ,  miniwhoami2.yourDomain.xy and  miniwhoami3.yourDomain.xy.

 * My Solution: